wenyang/azureml-v2-preview/docs/quickstart/jobs.rst

      - This directory is uploaded as a snapshot to Azure ML and mounted to your job for execution.
      - All of the files from 'directory' are uploaded as a snapshot before the job is created and can be viewed in the Snapshot page of the run from Studio UI.

-``command`` parameter refers to the command that gets run on the remote compute.
+``command`` defines the command that gets run on the remote compute.

 ..

      - ``command`` executes from the root of the code directory defined above.
      - This is typically the command, example: ``python train.py`` or ``Rscript train.R`` and can include as many arguments as you desire.

-``environment`` is a definition or reference of the docker image virtual environment you want to run your job in.
+``environment`` defines the docker image virtual environment you want to run your job in.

 ..

      - ``azureml:`` is a special moniker used to refer to an existing entity within the workspace.
      - ``azureml:AzureML-Minimal:1`` is expecting that version 1 of an environment called AzureML-Minimal exists in the current workspace.

-``compute`` is the definition of where you want to run your job
+``compute`` defines where you want to run your job and compute-specific information

 ..

-    - ``azureml:testCompute`` refers to a compute cluster called 'testCompute' in the current workspace.
+    - ``target`` indicates the compute you want to run your job against.
+For example, ``azureml:testCompute`` refers to a compute cluster called 'testCompute' in the current workspace.
     - You can override the compute (or any parameter) by using ``--set compute.target=azureml:cpu-cluster

-``inputs`` is used to define data you want mounted or downloaded into your job.
+``inputs`` defines data you want mounted or downloaded for your job.

     - ``data`` is the reference pointer to the dataset you want to use
     - ``mode`` indicates how you want the data made available in the job.
 Mount and Download are the two supported options.

+``name`` is the (optional) user defined run identifier which needs to be **unique**. **If you do not provide a name a GUID name will be generated for you.**

+    - By default, runs are created in an Experiment called "Default".
+If you want to use a different experiment name, you can use the parameter **experiment_name.**
+    - ``--name`` and other parameters can be overwritten from the command line.
+For example: ```az ml job create --file azureml-v2-preview/examples/commandjob.yml --name test2```

 Real training examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~